 Let these be the takeaways to your main points.
 Intimidating the audience with an austere environment will only push them farther away from you.

 Develop a catchy and memorable introduction to get their attention before you discuss the content.

 Looking directly at your audience gives them the impression that you’re interested.

 Separating yourself from other people through not only your speech, but also your body language, is not only suspicious but also makes you look like an unreliable source.
 Commanding attention means connecting with your listeners not only through speech but in your physical presence as well.

-Glancing at them one by one is not necessary, but at least build and maintain eye contact with groups of individuals.
-This will build rapport with them.
+Glancing at them one by one is not necessary, but least building and maintaining eye contact is important.
+This builds rapport.

 Answer the Audience’s Hidden Questions

 Maximize the first three minutes of your business presentations by including the benefits that your listeners can get from your subject.

 Briefly mention the most important points to give them an overview of your core message.
 Your purpose is to give them reasons to listen and take actions, not just to sit for nothing.